shivang57721/rablashijupa_website/p3_step1.md

 ## Total number of views per topic

 The same can be done with the total number of views for each topic independantly of the country.
 Country with a lot of views will be overpresented.
-The topic five topics are displayed as taken directly in the dataset.
+The top 5 topics are displayed as taken directly in the dataset.
 Topics with a `*` at the end, represents "metatopics", we then also pick the top 5 topics for single topics.
-Geography topics are discarded as well as most often countries look at their own country page.
-Geography pages will be reintroduced in the Hofstede correlation analysis as they give interesting insights.
+Geography topics are discarded as well as most often countries look at their own country page which also represent a large amount of pageviews.
+Geography pages will be reintroduced in the Hofstede correlation analysis later as they give interesting insights.

 | topic                            |   pageviews |
 |:---------------------------------|------------:|